 The idea of immediately shoppable catwalks has been anticipated by fashion journalists and fans alike for a while now, but this season saw the first designers really commit to it at New York Fashion Week.

 Social networks such as Facebook and Twitter are free because they are funded by advertising and the more people do on them, the more targeted the ads can be.
-Add to that the temptation for oversharing and some powerful algorithms, and people's information is gold dust for advertisers.
+Ayman Hariri wants to change all that, and has founded Vero, a social network that has no ads.

 Film director Max Joseph, the co-host of MTV show Catfish and the editor of Casey Neistat's viral Nike advert, has made a new documentary series with new social network Vero which asks whether you need to be a dick to be a successful leader.